compute-io/compute.io/README.md

 var flow = compute.flow();
 ```

-A `flow` pipeline must be initialized.
+A `flow` pipeline should be initialized.

 ``` javascript
 flow.value( data );